 This postgraduate course is ideal if you already have experience and current employment in teaching and learning in higher or professional education.
 It aims to help you develop high-quality teaching skills underpinned by relevant professional practice, scholarship and research skills.
 It can help you develop a critical, reflective and scholarly approach to teaching and supporting student learning.

-Skills gained on this course can enhance your professional practice in a wide range of areas, including developing learning plans, creative and innovative methods for teaching, approaches to learner assessment and support, designing and managing programmes of learning and accountability in assessment.
+Skills gained through this course can enhance your professional practice in a wide range of areas, including developing learning plans, creative and innovative methods for teaching, approaches to learner assessment and support, designing and managing programmes of learning and accountability in assessment.
 Additionally, it aims to develop your e-learning and communication skills.